 Reduced Costs

 As a consequence of fewer transportation or logistical challenges, costs will naturally decrease following the implementation of IoT tools.
-Think about it, if you manage to optimize routes in a way that reduces empty miles or minimize product spoilage by controlling conditions under which it is transported — there will be fewer expenses on your books.
+Think about it, if you manage to optimize routes in a way that reduces empty miles or minimizes product spoilage by controlling conditions under which it is transported, there will be fewer expenses on your books.

-Since the Internet of Things can do all of those things in the transportation sector, it is a technology many business leaders are eager to integrate into their IT infrastructure.
+Since the IOT can do all of those things in the transportation sector, it is a technology many business leaders are eager to integrate into their IT infrastructure.

 Data-Driven Decision-Making